Skip to main content

 Asset allocation chart

 Below the performance graph, a donut chart breaks your portfolio down by asset type.
-Each segment represents its share of your total portfolio value:
+Each segment represents its share of your total portfolio value: Tap any segment in the donut chart to drill into that category and see the individual positions it contains.

 Activity tab